 – You are allowed in textile manufacturing, dyeing, fabric printing, glass ware manufacturing

-– You are allowed in making plates and bowls
+– Also you are allowed in making plates and bowls

 – You are allowed in stationary & printing paper, rock salt and salt mining. ***